 Ragweed begins to bloom in mid-August and continues until late October or longer depending on when the first frost occurs.
 Each plant can produce one billion pollen grains, with each capable of traveling 400 miles.
 Other culprits are pigweed, plantain, sheep sorrel, sagebrush and late-blooming trees.

 Ragweed, which resembles a young tomato plant, can be found along roadsides, and in vacant lots and fields, and other sunny spots.
 Almost no place in the U.S. is ragweed-free but the plant is most prevalent in the Northeast, South and Midwest.
-Each plant can produce one billion pollen grains, with each capable of traveling 400 miles.
+Ragweed season is expected to be average in the South and Midwest because of drought conditions.

 An estimated 3.8 million days of work and school are missed due to seasonal allergies, according to the American Academy of Allergy, Asthma and Immunology.
 Allergies rank as the sixth-leading cause of chronic disease in the U.S.